bhavyareddykanuganti/cs5293sp22-project1/README.md

 ###test_concept.py:

-The file test_concept.py is used to test if the concept sentence has been redacted from a line.
+The file test_concept.py is used to test if the sentence related to the word has been redacted.
 It is checked using  'assert test is not None'.

 #Execution